Refund Member Contributions

 Members may have funds in a CalPERS non-interest-bearing unclaimed property account as a result of:

 - Failure to act upon reaching Required Minimum Distribution (RMD) age,

 - Being unable to be reached to issue a second refund due to late payroll reporting by an employer or crediting of employer paid arrears, or

 - Having a stale dated refund warrant that has not been deposited

-If an account has been dormant and has had a refund transferred to the unclaimed benefits account, a member may obtain the balance in this account by completing the Unclaimed Benefits Refund Application (PDF).
+If an account has been dormant and has had a refund transferred to the unclaimed property account, a member may obtain the balance in this account by completing the Unclaimed Property Refund Application (PDF).
 Sign this form in the presence of a notary or authorized representative of CalPERS.
 To make an appointment with a CalPERS representative, call us at 888-225-7377.